apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 > **NOTE**: An alternative to `pip freeze` is to use a library like [pip-tools](https://github.com/jazzband/pip-tools) to compile all the dependencies required for the pipeline from a `--requirements_file`, where only top-level dependencies are mentioned.

+When you supply the `--requirements_file` pipeline option, Beam downloads specified packages locally into a requirements cache directory during pipeline submission, and stages the requirements cache directory to the runner.
+At pipeline runtime, Beam prefers to install packages from requirements cache if available.
+This mechanism allows staging dependency packages to the runner at submission, and at runtime the runner workers might be able to install the packages from cache, without a connection to PyPI.
+To disable staging the requirements, supply the `--requirements_cache=skip` pipeline option.
+For more information, see the [help descriptions of these pipeline options](https://beam.apache.org/releases/pydoc/current/_modules/apache_beam/options/pipeline_options.html#SetupOptions).

 ## Custom Containers {#custom-containers}

 You can pass a [container](https://hub.docker.com/search?q=apache%2Fbeam&type=image) image with all the dependencies that are needed for the pipeline instead of `requirements.txt`.
 [Follow the instructions on how to run pipeline with Custom Container images](/documentation/runtime/environments/#running-pipelines).